sudomateo/terraform-training/course/03-Terraform-Language/README.md

 ## Locals

-Locals let you assign a name to an expression.
+Use locals to assign a name to an expression.
 This allows you to use that name instead of repeating a potentially complex expression multiple times.
 Locals are similar to temporary variables within functions.

 Locals must be defined before they can be used.